frontenddogma/web-development-glossary/manuscript/c.md

 : A network of websites that uses and is accessible through a particular advertising platform, that is, that can be advertised on through respective ad platform.

 Content Security Policy
 : A computer security standard introduced to prevent cross-site scripting (XSS), clickjacking and other code injection attacks resulting from execution of malicious content in the trusted web page context.
-CSP provides a standard method for website owners to declare approved origins of content that browsers should be allowed to load on that website—covered types are JavaScript, CSS, HTML frames, web workers, fonts, images, embeddable objects such as Java applets, ActiveX, audio and video files, and other HTML5 features.&nbsp;[†](#w-csp) ℹ︎&nbsp;[w3.org/TR/CSP](https://www.w3.org/TR/CSP/)
+CSP provides a standard method for website owners to declare approved origins of content that browsers should be allowed to load on that website—covered types are JavaScript, CSS, HTML frames, web workers, fonts, images, embeddable objects such as Java applets, ActiveX, audio and video files, and other HTML features.&nbsp;[†](#w-csp) ℹ︎&nbsp;[w3.org/TR/CSP](https://www.w3.org/TR/CSP/)

 Continuous Delivery
 : A software engineering approach in which teams produce software in short cycles, ensuring that the software can be reliably released at any time and, when releasing the software, doing so manually.
 CD aims at building, testing, and releasing software with greater speed and frequency, and helps reduce the cost, time, and risk of delivering changes by allowing for more incremental updates to applications in production.
 A straightforward and repeatable deployment process is important for continuous delivery.&nbsp;[†](#w-continuous-delivery)